wandb/edu/edu_resources/README.md

 We've included introductory content to help get you and your students started using _Weights & Biases_ to enable collaborative, repeatable machine and deep learning in your classroom, research lab, or student-run organization.

+## Teaching Weights & Biases

+The resources below are targeted at educators or instructors who are teaching machine learning, deep learning or reinforcement learning courses who want to make use of Weights & Biases in the classroom.
+We've curated a mix of videos, slide decks, and free resources for educators to help you and your students build reproducible, collaborative models with ease:

 - Introduction to using Weights and Biases – [[Video]](https://www.youtube.com/watch?v=Se1HvbAM0O4) [[Slides]](https://docs.google.com/presentation/d/19Kh3EndlKfD_jGXqUaUiW_wsfn59PJY5KiRTQk3WkYA)

 - [Collaborative Consistency: Crafting Repeatable Results](https://docs.google.com/presentation/d/13Zbn7_EOKtdNvl9m6W-yZLSR3rSI9QAaQDb84jmuG04/edit?usp=sharing) slide deck – A W&B 101 slide deck introducing the 'how' and 'why' behind reproducible, collaborative ML and DL research; also learn about research groups like OpenAI, HarmonAI, and others who use W&B to power their research and explore their work on the W&B platform